mytakedotorg/mtdo/README.md

 - must be a primary source (because primary sources aren't subjective opinions, they really happened)
 - must be official (because it's easy to verify that they are authentic and not forged)
 - complete and unedited (to make sure it can't be taken out of context)
-- part of a large and complete set (to prevent selection bias)
+- part of a large and complete set (to counter selection bias)
+- which goes back at least 20 years (to counter recency bias)

 Here's what we have in our library so far: